Getting a loan for your business can be hard, especially if the business credit bureaus have assigned you a low rating.

 Commercial Credit Score ranges from 101 to 670 points and forecasts the chances of default on a loan during the next year.
 A very low score indicates a high risk of default.

-Finally, the Financial Stress Score predicts how feasible it is for a business to fail in the next 12 months.
+The Financial Stress Score predicts how feasible it is for a business to fail in the next 12 months.
 In this indicator, the rates vary from 1001 to 1875.
 The lower the rating, the greater the risk that the business will fail.

 This is an example of the credit report issued by Dun & Bradstreet.